 - Also, some of the sex scenes in this particularly Darker and Edgier Mayu Shinjo manga have blood (not real one obviously) splashed across them.

-- A kinda common fanon among Hetalia fans has Romania as one of these.
+- A kinda common fanon among Hetalia: Axis Powers fans has Romania as one of these.
 Often tied to the fanon belief that either he's a vampire or poses as one to troll people.

-- The various vampire-club scenes in the Blade franchise often involve the vampires being aroused while feeding.
+- The various vampire-club scenes in Blade Trilogy often involve the vampires being aroused while feeding.
 In fact, the series begins with a vampire-rave in which vamps are sprayed with blood, then start getting hot and heavy.

 - In Bram Stoker's Dracula, when Dracula gives Mina some of his blood by slicing into his chest, boy howdy does she make it look sexy.